From the Field

 Syrian refugee crisis: Facts, FAQs, and how to help

-As of November 2024, Syria remains one of the largest displacement crises globally, with over 14 million people forcibly displaced since the conflict began in 2011.
-The children of Syria have endured a series of devastating blows — including ongoing hostilities, widespread displacement, public health emergencies, and the destructive earthquake of 2023.
-The conflict that escalated recently in northwest Syria on November 26, 2024, has newly displaced over 24,000 children and put their lives and safety a risk.
+As of February 2025, Syria remains one of the largest displacement crises globally, with over 14 million people forcibly displaced since the conflict began in 2011.
+The children of Syria have endured devastating hardships, including ongoing hostilities, widespread displacement, public health emergencies, and the destructive earthquake of 2023.
+The escalation of conflict in northwest Syria in late November 2024 has newly displaced 1 million people — the majority children and women — putting their lives and safety at risk.

 Syrian refugee crisis: Facts, FAQs, and how to help